Biraj2004/TV-NewsHub/README.md

 ---

 NewsHub is a dedicated smart TV application designed from the ground up for remote-controlled interfaces.
-It aggregates live news streams by country and language, resolving active YouTube live stream IDs dynamically and playing them inline using an embedded player — ensuring users enjoy a seamless, full-screen viewing experience without ever leaving the application.
+It aggregates live news streams by country and language, resolving active YouTube live stream IDs dynamically via YouTube's RSS feed API and playing them inline using an embedded player — ensuring users enjoy a seamless, full-screen viewing experience without ever leaving the application.

 This repository is **exclusively optimized for Android TV, Google TV, Fire TV, and other Android-based smart TVs**.
 All native iOS modules, configurations, and CocoaPods files have been completely stripped out to ensure a lean, lightweight, and focused codebase.